IPECAC Overview Information

 IPECAC Side Effects & Safety

-Ipecac might be safe for most people when taken by mouth and used for a short time.
+Ipecac is POSSIBLY SAFE for most people when taken by mouth and used for a short time.
 It can cause nausea, vomiting, stomach irritation, dizziness, low blood pressure, shortness of breath, and a fast heartbeat.

 Unconsciousness or certain kinds of poisonings: Ipecac should not be used in people who are unconscious or have been poisoned with certain chemicals including corrosives, petroleum products, strychnine, and others.
 Talk to your healthcare provider or poison control center about whether ipecac is appropriate to use in each case of suspected poisoning.
 If ipecac is used incorrectly, serious complications can arise including damage of the esophagus, pneumonia, and convulsions.